jundalisay/spblist/content/en/research/aristotle/metaphysics/book-11/part-4.md

 but philosophy does not inquire about particular subjects in so far as each of them has some attribute or other, but speculates about being, in so far as each particular thing is.

 Physics is in the same position as mathematics.

-- Physics studies the attributes and the principles of the things that are, qua moving and not qua being (whereas the primary science, we have said, deals with these, only in so far as the underlying subjects are existent, and not in virtue of any other character); and so both physics and mathematics must be classed as parts of Wisdom.
+It studies the attributes and the principles of the things that are, qua moving and not qua being.

+Whereas the primary science deals with these, only in so far as the underlying subjects are existent, and not in virtue of any other character.

+So both physics and mathematics must be classed as parts of Wisdom.

 ## Part 5